MurilloGroupMSU/spartan/paper.md

 * allow the narrative/conclusion to guide color choices,
 * choose graph types that don't mislead,

 All of these issues increase in importance in the "Big Data" age.
+Python, through its matplotlib library [@Hunter], provides a powerful tool set for building custom visualizations.
+However, the average user may not be knowledgeable or have the time to code at a lower level that exposes matplotlib's most powerful capablities.